Naim-imbág ti matáy ta malipátanen ngem ti agbiág a maibabaín;

-In order to better understand Father Lynch’s work, we must remember that the Filipino society is characterized by a collectivist attitude: the common good, the well-being of the group, the preservation of social harmony, are more important than individual feelings and personal interests.
+In order to better understand Father Lynch’s work, we must remember that the Filipino society is characterized by a collectivist orientation: the common good, the well-being of the group, the preservation of social harmony, are more important than individual feelings and personal interests.
 Conformity with the majority is both expected and valued.

 Research (Guthrie, 1968) has also sustained that, together with pakikisama, amor propio (self-esteem), hyia (embarrassment), and utang na loob (obligation) are significant values of Filipinos: